Domestic Bank Market

 It is not possible under Omani law for shares in a limited liability company (as opposed to a joint stock company) to be pledged.
 It is also common for financiers to take assignment of rights under contracts and specified and existing receivables.
 Assignments are, however, not a recognised form of security interest, in that the assignee will be an unsecured creditor on the assignor’s liquidation.
 Pre-liquidation, the assignment will take effect in accordance with its contractual terms.

-A commercial mortgage is a contract between a mortgagor and mortgagee pursuant to which the mortgagor agrees to mortgagee specified mortgaged assets as security for its obligation to the mortgagor.
+A commercial mortgage is a contract between a mortgagor and mortgagee pursuant to which the mortgagor agrees to mortgage specified mortgaged assets as security for its obligation to the mortgagor.

 The mortgaged assets should be specified and identified in the commercial mortgage documents and will typically include: